Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

 the dimensions of the no-op virtual display.
 This is similar to using xvfb(1) which you may know from the X windowing system, but has the additional benefit of also working on macOS and Windows.

+To connect to an already-running Fennec instance either in an emulator or on a device, you will need to enable Marionette manually.
+You can do this by building with `ac_add_options --enable-marionette` and adding a boolean preference named `marionette.enabled` set to true in your profile.
+Once this preference has been set you will need to restart Fennec for it to take effect.

+	adb forward tcp:2828 tcp:2828
+	./mach marionette test --address 'localhost:2828'

 These functional tests will run as part of the `Mn` job on Treeherder.